jmathena1/jmathena1.github.io/content/the-strays/posts/2025-08-10-some-links.md

 - I had trouble reproducing other peoples' Jupyter notebooks in the past
 - They weren't very fast
 - The editor kept breaking on me

-I won't belabor the point, but I heard about Marimo on the Real Python podcast (I think?it may have been Changelog).
+I won't belabor the point, but I heard about Marimo on the Real Python podcast (I think? it may have been Changelog).
 I decided to give it a go.

-First off, I installed it with uv (which I am still loving!) and added any dependencies to my `pyproject.toml` file with a quick `uv add`.
-I really only needed like `numpy` and`duckdb` or some such.
+First off, I installed it with `uv` (which I am still loving!) and added any dependencies to my `pyproject.toml` file with a quick `uv add`.
+I really only needed like `numpy` and `duckdb` or some such.
 The command line tool made it easy to open tutorials, new notebooks, and more.

 Marimo is written in Python, so the diffs are easy to read and version control is more straightforward.

 You can also read data straight from CSVs into Polars/Pandas dataframes or run SQL using DuckDB.
-The SQL cell expose the results as dataframes that can be shared across the notebook.
+The SQL cell exposes the results as dataframes that can be shared across the notebook.
 However, Marimo is clever!
 I accidentally named a variable in a one cell the same as a dataframe output from a SQL query in another cell.
 Marimo threw an error!
 I was being careless and it stopped me!